 Over time the festival has grown its scope, duration and artistic aims, and is now a well-established highlight in the cultural calendar of Oxford.

-Each year the festival offers a broad programme of events, which embrace music, theatre, talks, comedy, film, literature, dance, art, photography and more.
+Each year the festival offers a broad programme of events, embracing music, theatre, talks, comedy, film, literature, dance, art, photography and more.
 OFA celebrates Oxford’s diverse communities and offers something for everyone irrespective of age, background or artistic experience.
 It is a testament to the success of the Festival that it attracts nationally and internationally renowned artists and performers, and acts as an incubator for new works and arts-based initiatives.

 The Arts are essential to humanity.
 Magdalen College School recognises this in every aspect, which is why the Oxford Festival of the Arts is an integral part of its fabric.
 It is a delight and an absolute privilege to be part of the MCS family.Dr Michelle Castelletti, Director, Oxford Festival of the Arts